yinqiwen/ardb/README.md

 # Ardb
 Ardb is a BSD licensed, redis-protocol compatible persistent storage server, it support different storage engines.
-Currently LevelDB/LMDB/RocksDB are supported, but only LevelDB engine is well tested.
+Currently LevelDB/LMDB/RocksDB are supported, the default engine is leveldb.

 ## Compile